 Mathematics, B.A.

-Upon completing the program of study in Mathematics, students will develop:
+Upon completion of a degree in Mathematics, students will:

 MAJOR REQUIREMENTS